AI Agents

 Pinning

 Pinning and install state are tracked separately.
-Daintree automatically pins an agent the first time it confirms the agent is installed and ready, so new installs show up in the toolbar without any configuration.
-If an agent was installed before this detection pass (for example, you installed it in another terminal after Daintree already checked) and it doesn't appear in the toolbar, open the tray and either launch it from the Launch section or pin it manually with the pin icon (or P).
-Unpinning works the same way, and unpinned agents stay available in the tray so you can still launch them on demand.
+Daintree pins an agent the first time it confirms the agent is installed and ready, so new installs land in the toolbar with no configuration.
+If an agent was installed before this detection pass (you installed it in another terminal after Daintree already checked, say) and it doesn't appear in the toolbar, open the tray and either launch it from the Launch section or pin it with the pin icon (or P).
+Unpinning works the same way.
+Unpinned agents stay in the tray, so you can still launch them on demand.

 The tray footer has "Manage Agents…" (opens Settings > CLI Agents) and "Customize Toolbar…" (opens the toolbar customization panel) for anything the inline pin toggle doesn't cover.